 AAAs provide services that fall into five broad categories:

-Creating local information and referral/assistance (I&R/A) hotlines to help consumers find aging or other HCBS programs
+Creating local information and referral/assistance (I&R/A) resources to help consumers access aging programs

 The Kansas Area Agencies on Aging deliver a core set of services: funding for nutrition programs (congregate and home-delivered), in-home and community access services, programs to support physical health and fitness, and services that assist individuals who are caregivers for older adults.
 As community needs were identified, AAAs responded by expanding services:

-1989 Commissioned to oversee non-Medicaid Senior Care Act program
+1989 Commissioned to oversee the Senior Care Act program

 1994 Commissioned to perform Level I CARE assessments